Curuppumullage Jinarajadasa: The K.H. Letters to C.W. Leadbeater

 At the beginning of the book Jinarajadasa proclaimed that an incident with receiving certain letters from the Master K.H. was very great Leadbeater's success.
 Leadbeater reminisced that he wrote a letter to the Master K.H.
 In that letter it was said that "his one great wish has been to become chela but it would be almost impossible without going out to India."
 Then Leadbeater entrusted the letter to a medium William Eglinton and his "control" Ernest.
 He talked later:

 "I waited for some months, but no reply came, and whenever I went to Eglinton's séances and happened to encounter Ernest I always asked him when I might expect my answer.
 He invariably said that my letter had been duly delivered, but that nothing had yet been said about an answer, and that he could do no more."

 Leadbeater received a reply on the morning of October 31, 1884.
 The letter of the Master K.H. was to be posted in England, on envelope it was typed "Kensington" (it is a postal district in the west of London) and "OC-30-84" (it is the date).

-Master Kuthumi replied in this letter:

-"Last spring — March 3rd — you wrote a letter to me and entrusted it to 'Ernest'.
-Tho' the paper itself never reached me — nor was it ever likely to considering the nature of the messenger — its contents have.
-I did not answer it at that time, but sent you a message through Upasika.

-In that message of yours it was said that, since reading Esot.
-Bud: and Isis your 'one great wish has been to place yourself under me as a chela, that you may learn more of the truth.'
-'I understand from Mr. S.' you went on 'that it would be almost impossible to become a chela without going out to India'.
-You hoped to be able to do that in a few years, tho' for the present ties of gratitude bind you to remain in this country.
-Etc.

-I now answer the above and your other questions.

-(1) It is not necessary that one should be in India during the seven years of probation.
-A chela can pass them anywhere.

-(2) To accept any man as a chela does not depend on my personal will.
-It can only be the result of one's personal merit and exertions in that direction.
-Force any one of the 'Masters' you may happen to choose; do good works in his name and for the love of mankind; be pure and resolute in the path of righteousness (as laid out in our rules); be honest and unselfish; forget your Self but to remember the good of other people — and you will have forced that 'Master' to accept you.